realworldocaml/book/book/maps-and-hashtables/README.md

 overall, for code that is heavy on sequences of querying and updating a set of key/value pairs, hash tables will significantly outperform maps.

 Hash tables are not always the faster choice, though.
 In particular, maps excel in situations where you need to keep multiple related versions of the data structure in memory at once.
 That's because maps are immutable, and so operations like `Map.add` that modify a map do so by creating a new map, leaving the original undisturbed.
-Moreover, the new and old maps share most of their physical structure, so multiple versions can be kept around efficiently.
+Moreover, the new and old maps share most of their physical structure, so keeping multiple versions around can be space-efficient.

 Here's a benchmark that demonstrates this.
 In it, we create a list of maps (or hash tables) that are built up by iteratively applying small updates,